Night trains to Sweden – and beyond the Arctic Circle

 Snälltåget

-Snälltåget offers a seasonal night train to the Fjäll (mountains).
-The train runs from Malmö to Stockholm and continues via Östersund, Åre, Duved to Storlien, which is on the border with Norway.
+Snälltåget offers a seasonal night train to the fells (mountains).
+The train runs from Malmö to Stockholm and continues via Östersund, Åre, and Duved to Storlien, which is on the border with Norway.
 From Storlien, day trains run to Trondheim (Norway).
-A perfect train for winter and summer adventures in the mountains of picturesque Jämtland.
+It's the perfect train for winter and summer adventures in the mountains of picturesque Jämtland.

 |---|---|---|